jmayfield74/spiner/README.md

 #### Intent Over Instructions

 Spiner’s not about “do this, then that”—it’s about *becoming* what you need.
 Traditional coding stacks overhead; Spiner stacks reasoning.
 Each layer—say, a focus on sentiment or a twist of chaos—sharpens the system, not slows it.
-You say “explore Trump’s chaos,” and it’s an analyst, dissecting echoes and refining with your “why”—no clunky processes, just a single, focused mind aligning to your goal.
+You say “explore universal healthcare,” and it’s an analyst, dissecting echoes and refining with your “why”—no clunky processes, just a single, focused mind aligning to your goal.

 #### Why It Matters